marcinweglorz/add-event-listener/README.md

 # add-event-listener

-My first small project that changes the colors of the squares with buttons.
+My first small project that changes the colors of the square using color changing buttons.

+Added new square with CSS animations and connected button to start square animation in JS